saurabdixit/RoboND-Kinematics-Project/README.md

 ```Shell
 rosrun kuka_arm safe_spawnder.sh
 ```
-...Note: The IK_Server.py will run automatically once you run above command.
+⋅⋅⋅Note: The IK_Server.py will run automatically once you run above command.
 No need to run it separately!
 I have added the run command in the inveser_kinematics.launch.
-...In code, I am checking whether the "demo" parameter value is set to TRUE or FALSE.
+⋅⋅⋅In code, I am checking whether the "demo" parameter value is set to TRUE or FALSE.
 Based on the value, I am making the decision whether to initiate the service or not
 ```python
 def IK_server():
     # initialize node and declare calculate_ik service